Bonn Agreement (Afghanistan): State building in Afghanistan

 Following the fall of the Taliban in 2001, the Bonn Agreement laid the foundation for U.S. and NATO-backed state-building efforts in Afghanistan.
 The agreement sought to establish a new constitution, an independent judiciary, free and fair elections, a centralized security sector, and the protection of rights of women and also minorities, such as religious and ethnic groups.
 This model for state-building in Afghanistan was based on a ‘maximalist model of post-conflict reconstruction’ that surfaced in the 1990s, following international interventions in the Balkans, sub-Saharan Africa and East Timor.

 The Bonn Agreement provided a framework for the later constitution that was established in 2004 and the presidential and parliamentary elections that followed.
 It emphasized the need for strong, centralized government institutions and failed to account for the state’s cultural and political history, as the country had previously relied on informal, regional power structures to deliver security and services.

 The state-building roadmap that was created by the Bonn Agreement was an inappropriate model for the Afghan case, and later led to a range of issues, including government corruption and incompetency.
-Since the Bonn Agreement failed to provide shared powers within the Afghanistan’s government, it spurred an internal war between two of the country’s “elite networks”, the North Alliance and the Pashtun Faction.
+Since the Bonn Agreement failed to provide shared powers within the Afghanistan government, it spurred an internal war between two of the country’s “elite networks”, the North Alliance and the Pashtun Faction.
 As a result, the North Alliance held most of the cabinet positions in Afghanistan’s government and had large decision-making capabilities.
 This skew in political power and abundant intra-cabinet rivalries was noted in an early World Bank report that stated, “even within central government, current political divisions and rivalries render impossible any meaningful consensus on even the key policy elements of a comprehensive administrative reform program…” The subsequent failures of the Afghan state, including the inability to provide basic security and social services, stemmed from the ‘overambitious reconstruction model’ that was created by the Bonn Agreement, as well as practical challenges on the ground.
 Following this event, the Afghan government took on a more informal style in public affairs of pact-making and brokerage.
 As a result, the Bonn Agreement can be seen as a large setback in the development of Afghanistan as a state and its coexisting political climates.